caseyfee/CF_Password_generator/README.md

 ## Credits

-Shout out to my classmates who answered many a question throughout the process.
+Shout out to my classmates who answered many a question throughout the process and to my AMAZING tutor - Dominique Meeks Gombe!!